 - ‘teach-to-fish’ documentation and training methodologies (empowering participants to realize dHTC impacts for themselves)

 - prioritization of “research performance” over computing performance, and

 - advocacy for user-centric improvements to relevant technologies.

-PATh Research Computing Facilitators apply these principles to the practice of dHTC Facilitation for researchers, research groups, and multi-institutional collaborations leveraging the dHTC environment of the Open Science Grid (OSG) via access services like OSG Connect (available to researchers affiliated with any US-based academic, government, or non-profit organization).
+PATh Research Computing Facilitators apply these principles to the practice of dHTC Facilitation for researchers, research groups, and multi-institutional collaborations leveraging the dHTC environment of the OSG via access services like OSG Connect (available to researchers affiliated with any US-based academic, government, or non-profit organization).
 For example, all new users of the OSG Connect service first meet with a Facilitator to collaborate on an efficient on-ramp plan and anticipated impact, with accessible ongoing support.

 Facilitation for Campuses